-Trust funds are held or invested under an individual's social security number of under an employer identification number (EIN).111 Robert Fleming, a Certified Elder Law Attorney,112 states that most grantor trusts do not require a separate EIN number.
+Trust funds are held or invested under an individual's social security number or under an employer identification number (EIN).108 Robert Fleming, a Certified Elder

+Law Attorney,109 states that most grantor trusts do not require a separate EIN number.

 Fleming states the three most common situations where a separate EIN is required are:

 - Life insurance trusts, or so-called "Crummey" trusts.
 Just because your trust owns life insurance it does not automatically follow that this special rule applies, but if it was set up precisely to own life insurance, and you are not the trustee, it likely needs its own number. - A trust that became irrevocable because of the death of the person setting the trust up in the first place.
-This can happen when one spouse dies and a trust becomes partly irrevocable, too.
+This can happen when one spouse dies and a trust becomes partly irrevocable, too. - A special needs trusts you set up (with your money) for the benefit of someone else, but which does not revert to you if the beneficiary dies before you especially if you are not even the trustee.110